 There are IT pros who have computer science degrees, but others have business degrees, communications degrees or no degree at all!
 A large portion of IT jobs don’t require a four-year degree or even a two-year degree.
 If not having a degree has kept you from pursuing a career in IT, you should know that most technology positions just require proof that you can do the job.
 And thanks to certifications and prior experience, this is possible!

 IT certifications are very important – they prove the skills and knowledge that an IT pro has on certain topics.
 For example, CompTIA Security+ validates the baseline skills you need to perform core security functions and pursue an IT security career.

-Did you know that 96 percent of human resources managers use IT certifications as screening or hiring criteria?
+Did you know that 9 in 10 tech-savvy organizations value certifications as part of the hiring process?
 This shows that certifications are helpful in getting your foot in the door and making a good impression on a potential future employer.

 There are hundreds of IT certifications out there that can help you move forward in your IT career.
 The CompTIA IT Certification Roadmap can make navigating the world of certifications a little easier.
 Whether you’re interested in information security, web and mobile, software development, or network and cloud technologies, choose your career path and identify the certifications that can help you get there.